solgaezhova/css_project/README.md

 # css_project

-This is an example of a website built with HTML and CSS (Flexbox).
+This is an example of a responsive website built with HTML and CSS (Flexbox).

 Link to the website - https://solgaezhova.github.io/css_project/.